flipz357/flipz357.github.io/index.md

 ### Invited talks

 - *Metrics of meaning representations and their interesting applications* @DMR workshop at International Conference for Comp.
 Semantics, 2023, Nancy, France
+- *NLP for scholars -- and the role of linguistics* @NLP retreat of *Data and Web Science Group*, 2024, Annweiler-Trifels, Germany.